-- A.24 Where no seizable cash or seizable listed asset is found, a constable should consider the child's or young person's individual needs and circumstances when deciding whether or not to make their parents (or other caregivers) aware of the fact that the child or young person has been searched.
-Factors to be considered by constables may include: the age of the child or young person; the circumstances in which the search took place; any views expressed by the child or young person, and any perceived on-going risk to the child or young person and/or others. - A.25 Where a child or young person has expressed a view about whether their parents (or other caregivers) should be informed of a search, and a decision is taken which appears to contradict that view, the constable concerned should clearly explain to the child or young person the reasons for the constable's decision. - A.26 Constables should be aware that some children and young people may be placed at increased risk by their parents (or caregivers) being notified of a search.
-This would include, for example, a child or young person living in a household where there is a history of domestic abuse. - A.27 More generally, constables should consider whether informing a child's or young person's parents (or caregivers) might inadvertently suggest that the child or young person has been involved in wrongdoing, when they have not.
+- A.27 Where no seizable cash, or seizable listed asset or a cryptoasset-related item is found, a constable should consider the child's or young person's individual needs and circumstances when deciding whether or not to make their parents (or other caregivers) aware of the fact that the child or young person has been searched.
+For children under 16 years old, the assumption should be that the parents or other caregivers are notified.
+However, in circumstances where there is a perceived or real risk to the child of notifying the parents or other caregivers the constables need to consider if other child protection measures are necessary in line with the National Guidance for Child Protection in Scotland 2021 Updated 2023. - A.28 Where a child or young person has expressed a view about whether their parents (or other caregivers) should be informed of a search, and a decision is taken which appears to contradict that view, the constable concerned should clearly explain to the child or young person the reasons for the constable's decision whilst bearing in mind that the best interests of the child shall be the primary consideration.